KamWittaK/At-Least-2nd/README.md

 ## 🧠 Solution

-At-Least-2nd reframes money management by introducing:
+The House reframes money management by introducing:

 > **A “gambling bank account” for your surplus income**